dmandala/PolarityFlip/README.md

-Morse
+PolarityFlip
 =====

 ## The Story

     I found a client that had a specific need that could not be met at the local electronics store or Amazon.
-He wanted a portable device that could take a variable DC input (5V -24V), and flip the polarity on the output to change the direction of a DC motor.
+He wanted a portable device that could take a variable DC input (5V-24V), and flip the polarity on the output to change the direction of a DC motor.
 He wanted it timed, from 1 second to 1000 seconds between polarity flips.
 It was to keep doing this as long as it was on.